Community Gardens

 Collective Gardens

 Collective gardens are run and maintained by a community group or organization.
 The goals and needs of each garden will vary depending on the community group that is running the collective garden.
 Generally, collective gardens include shared work where participants plant, harvest, preserve, share and celebrate together, and even donate some harvest to charitable community causes.
-The City currently operates three collective gardens.
+There are five collective gardens on City-owned land.

-Growing to Give Community Garden - 835 Clark Avenue (Fire Hall #7-1)
+Growing to Give Community Garden - 835 Clark Avenue (Fire Station 7-1)

 The Growing to Give Community Garden was established in 2011.
-There are approximately 17 plots (8' x 10') managed collectively.
-Harvest includes flowers, fruits, and vegetables.
-This garden is managed by York Region Food Network.
+There are approximately 17 plots managed collectively by York Region Food Network.
+This garden is currently closed due to construction at Fire Station 7-1.

 Hope Community Garden - 439 Glenkindie Avenue

-Vaughan City Hall Community Garden - 2141 Major Mackenzie Drive
+Vaughan City Hall Demonstration Garden - 2141 Major Mackenzie Drive

 Do you want to join a community garden?